 As in the second programs for Bulgaria and Romania, under a subsequent amendment to Title III of the ICSA (22 U.S.C. § 1641b), Congress authorized the Commission to determine claims of U.S. nationals against the Government of Hungary based on nationalization or other taking of property between August 9, 1955, the date on which the first Hungarian Claims Program was approved, and March 6, 1973, the date of the agreement with Hungary.
 Pub.
-L. 93-460, approved October 20, 1974, 88 Stat.
-1386 (22 U.S.C. § 1641b).
+L. No. 93-460, 88 Stat.
+1386 (1974).
 The Commission was also authorized to adjudicate certain claims which should have been filed in the first Hungarian Claims Program, but were not, due to an administrative error which caused notices of that program to be mailed to non-existent addresses.
 The second Hungarian Claims Program was completed on May 16, 1977.